 It is important for ward staff to understand your home circumstances.
-This will help in planning your rehabilitation and avoiding delays when you are ready to leave hospital.
+This will help them to plan your care and organise rehabilitation and social services support in the community, if needed.
+This will help avoid delays when you are ready to leave hospital.

-In 2017 we found that half of hospitals have now appointed one or more specialist nurses to support patients with fragility fractures, including hip fractures.
+In 2014 we found that half of hospitals have now

+patients with fragility fractures, including hip fractures.
+Notes